 All entrants from the 2018 Monterey Bay Half Marathon who chose to defer to 2020 or 2021 will be given the option to switch their deferral to 2022 or 2023.
 Those entrants should have received an email with the link to register their new deferral option at haku.
 If you didn’t receive an email, please email the registrar at firstname.lastname@example.org.

 Per the marathon running industry policy, all entry fees are non-refundable and non-transferable to a different year.
 This policy applies to all entrants and is in effect whether you are injured, have an unexpected family/business emergency, have a medical emergency, etc. If the course has to be changed or the race cancelled due to an act of nature, or the event time changed due to circumstances beyond our control, there are no refunds or rollovers.
 You may not sell or give your bib to another person without going through the transfer process.
 There are NO exceptions.

-You do have the option to purchase the opt-in “Booking Protect” through Active.com at the time of registration.
+You do have the option to purchase opt-in registration protection at the time of registration.

-Your 2018 entry fee IS NOT TRANSFERABLE to 2019.
-You do not need to inform us of your cancellation.
+Your entry fee IS NOT TRANSFERABLE to a future year.
+If you need to cancel, please email us at email@example.com to inform us of your cancellation.
 If you do cancel, you may take the amount of your entry fee as a charitable donation on your income tax return.
 The Big Sur Marathon Foundation is a 501(c)(3) non-profit organization.